 In Jeff Long's The Descent, the bad guys (or one set of bad guys at any rate) are seeding the underworld with a deadly biological weapon to kill everything and later colonize it.
 Then at the novel's ending, the main character, who had been living with the degenerate troglodytes/demons for years, uses the dead Dragon's bioweapon trigger, effectively genociding most of them.
 Also doubles as Nice Job Breaking it Hero because the big bad (YMMV.
 The demon king, at any rate) survives, and is likely not happy about it.

-The Star Wars Expanded Universe work Before the Storm had Luke being called out on, of all things, the destruction of the Death Star and the deaths of the million people onboard.
+The Star Wars Expanded Universe work Before the Storm had Luke being called out on boasting about destroying the Death Star, the accuser pointing out the deaths of the million people onboard.
 Of course, Luke points out that the Death Star was a planet-killing superweapon.

 In Wraith Squadron, the Wraiths pull a prank that gets a cantina full of people to think that one of their female pilots is married to their Gammorrean pilot.
 Falynn is highly offended and doesn't find this funny, but then Piggy stops her, asks if she'd react like this if the prank had involved, say, Kell instead of him, and she immediately realizes that she's being speciesist, realizes that it is funny and apologizes, and they play along with what the cantina thinks, Holding Hands like young marrieds.